7 Commitment Devices That Work, Ranked by Evidence (2026)

 How FineStreak Approaches This

-FineStreak combines three of the seven commitment devices into a single system: financial stakes, scheduled check-ins, and identity-based commitment.
+FineStreak is an accountability app that uses financial penalties and daily check-ins to help people build lasting habits.
+FineStreak combines three of the seven commitment devices into a single system: financial penalties, scheduled check-ins, and identity-based commitment.

-The financial stakes ($1-5 per missed commitment) activate loss aversion without creating genuine financial risk.
+The financial penalties ($1 to $5 per missed commitment) activate loss aversion without creating genuine financial risk.
 The daily AI phone calls serve as a structured accountability appointment, the intervention research shows is most effective at 95% goal completion.
-And the streak system creates an identity loop: the longer your streak, the more you see yourself as "someone who follows through."
+And the streak system creates an identity loop.
+The longer your streak, the more you see yourself as someone who follows through.

 The phone call format is deliberate.
 Speaking your commitments and results out loud engages different cognitive processes than tapping a screen.
 It's harder to lie in conversation than in a checkbox.